 6.4.

 5.4 Date of Commencement of Annual Assessments; Due Dates.
-The annual assessments shall commence on the day following the recordation of this Declaration.
+The annual assessments shall commence on the first anniversary [assuming this document will be recorded at or near closing, there will be no road or storm water system to maintain] following the recordation of this Declaration.
 The annual assessments shall be payable in quarterly or monthly installments, as determined by the Board of Directors.
 The amount of the annual assessment assessments may be changed, at any time, by the Board from that originally adopted, or that which is adopted in the future.
 The assessment shall be for the fiscal year of the Association, which shall be the calendar year, but the amount of the annual assessment to be levied during any period shorter than a full calendar year shall be in proportion to the number of months remaining in such calendar year.

 6.5.